Potters Clay Applied Arts

 All cancellations due to weather or unforeseeable circumstances will be communicated via the email address listed on your family’s SCCHE membership profile.
 It is the parent’s responsibility to make sure their email is correct and up-to-date.
 (To check or update your contact information, please go to the SCCHE website homepage, look at the very top of the page, and click where it says PROFILE.)

-The following reasons will necessitate a cancellation: Francis Howell and/or Fort Zumwalt schools are closed for inclement weather; the Family Vision Library closes for inclement weather; or the Family Vision Library has an emergency closing for any reason.
+The following reasons will necessitate a cancellation: Francis Howell and/or Fort Zumwalt schools are closed for inclement weather; the host facility closes for inclement weather; or the host facility has an emergency closing for any reason.
 There are no refunds or proration for cancellations.

 Make-Up Class Policy: